Backpacking in Oregon

 We take numerous day hikes, and this one is up, up, up the mountain to the top of the pass where you can get a look at Mt.
 Jefferson to the left and Mt.
 Hood to the right.
 In the distance, you can sometimes see Mt.
 Rainier and Mt.
 St. Helens in Washington although in this particular picture there is smoke from fire in the adjacent canyon.
 Some folks hiked out early because of it, but not us, and we were glad we stayed as it totally cleared up the next day.

 This is a picture from the top of what we call "Seven Springs" feeding into what we call "Sweeten Creek".
-We named it after a place in North Carolina that we dearly love for its beauty, friendship and fabulous BBQ!
+We named the creek after a place in North Carolina that we dearly love for its beauty, friendship and fabulous BBQ!
 You'll find a tune called Sweeten Creek in the Moon Over the Mountain music book.

 Of course, we tried to give our daughter, Rosiee, the backpacking experience which she liked, but sometimes it was just too cold or there were too many mosquitos.
 She and her friend, Faye, are eating their dinner in the tent because the mosquitos were too fierce in late July.
 Dave and I had mosquito net clothing to keep them away from us.
 Here's Dave modeling our head nets and to the right Rosiee is showing off her bazillion mosquito bites.